 Administrative or other business purposes

-k) We may collect and use certain other personal information when we correspond with you (whether by telephone, email or otherwise).
-For example, we may record both in-bound and out-bound telephone and video conferencing calls, or collect information when you use our LiveChat or SMS features to speak with our Specialists.
+k) We may collect and use certain other personal information when we correspond with you (whether by telephone, email, instant message or otherwise).
+For example, we may record and store both in-bound and out-bound telephone and video conferencing calls, or collect information when you use our LiveChat or instant message features to speak with our Specialists.

 We collect this information so we can fulfil our legitimate interests as a business to ensure that our Specialists are trained to the highest level so that our clients receive the very best travel advice.